demiurgente/kafka-stream-aggregator/readme.md

 ### Problem Statement
 This project is useful to quickly pick up on Kafka, and Rust development as it can be used as a showcase for quickly launching consumers/producers in a close to production-ready environment.
 Good to experiment with, develop your own features, and save time to find a state-of-the-art solution.

 Set up multiple cross-functional services that should be easily deployed using Docker and isolated from each other to manage growing complexity.
 Decouple functionality to facilitate integration and deployment.
 The end product should be a reliable stream aggregation tool that can be quickly adopted for use cases outside of a given task where latencies and development speed matter.
 Software code should be easy to read and follow to deliver sustainability.
+This project contains a solution for the technical assignment provided by **D2X**, the text version of the assignment can be accessed in [this pdf file](./resources/D2X-DataStreamingAssignment.pdf).

 ### Core Functionality
 - Raw event transport microservice producer to Kafka